mfb/vozmob/html/sites/all/modules/admin_menu/README.txt

   Note that the menu items displayed in the administration Menu depend on the actual permissions of the viewing user.
-For example, the "User management" menu item is not displayed to a user who is not a member of a role with the "administer access control" and "administer users" permissions.
+For example, the "User management" menu item is not displayed to a user who is not a member of a role with the "administer permissions" and "administer users" permissions.

 * Customize the menu settings in Administer >> Site configuration >> Administration menu.